nerfstudio-project/nerfstudio/docs/nerfology/methods/instant_ngp.md

 Nerfstudio uses [NerfAcc](https://www.nerfacc.com/en/latest/index.html) as the sampling algorithm implementation.
 The details on NerfAcc's sampling and occupancy grid is discussed [here](https://www.nerfacc.com/en/stable/methodology/sampling.html#occupancy-grid-estimator).

 Another major bottleneck for NeRF's training speed has been querying the neural network.
-The authors of this work implement the network such that it runs entirely on a single CUDA kernal.
+The authors of this work implement the network such that it runs entirely on a single CUDA kernel.
 The network is also shrunk down to be just 4 layers with 64 neurons in each layer.
 They show that their fully-fused neural network is 5-10x faster than a Tensorflow implementation.

 Nerfstudio uses the [tinycudann](https://github.com/NVlabs/tiny-cuda-nn) framework to utilize the fully-fused neural networks.